Victologo/elegance-theme/README.md

 ### Checboxes (Minimal Theme, by Kepano)

+For a lighter load of the theme, I have it removed, so please download the CSS snippet here: https://github.com/kepano/obsidian-minimal/releases/tag/5.1.8
 | Syntax  | Description |

 | ------- | ----------- |
 | `- [ ]` | to-do       |
 | `- [x]` | done        |